microsoft/AppSource/Microsoft Hosted Test Drive/GrantMicrosoftAccessToYourAzureActiveDirectoryApplication.md

 2) Navigate to 'Azure Active Directory' -> 'Users and groups' -> 'All users'
 3) Click the 'new guest user' button in the command bar
-4) Enter the email of the following user: support@dynamicstestdrive.onmicrosoft.com
+4) Enter the user email
 5) Click the 'Invite' button

 **Grant the Microsoft Support user access to your Azure Active Directory**